MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-1.0/Microsoft.Graph.DeviceManagement/Update-MgDeviceManagementDetectedApp.md

 To create the parameters described below, construct a hash table containing the appropriate properties.
 For information on hash tables, run Get-Help about_Hash_Tables.

-BODYPARAMETER <IMicrosoftGraphDetectedApp1>: A managed or unmanaged app that is installed on a managed device.
+BODYPARAMETER <IMicrosoftGraphDetectedApp>: A managed or unmanaged app that is installed on a managed device.
 Unmanaged apps will only appear for devices marked as corporate owned.
   - `[(Any) <Object>]`: This indicates any property can be added to this object.
   - `[Id <String>]`: Read-only.
   - `[DeviceCount <Int32?>]`: The number of devices that have installed this application
   - `[DisplayName <String>]`: Name of the discovered application.
 Read-only
-  - `[ManagedDevices <IMicrosoftGraphManagedDevice1[]>]`: The devices that have the discovered application installed
+  - `[ManagedDevices <IMicrosoftGraphManagedDevice[]>]`: The devices that have the discovered application installed
     - `[Id <String>]`: Read-only.
     - `[ActivationLockBypassCode <String>]`: Code that allows the Activation Lock on a device to be bypassed.
 This property is read-only.
     - `[AndroidSecurityPatchLevel <String>]`: Android security patch level.
 This property is read-only.
     - `[AzureAdDeviceId <String>]`: The unique identifier for the Azure Active Directory device.
 Read only.
 This property is read-only.
     - `[AzureAdRegistered <Boolean?>]`: Whether the device is Azure Active Directory registered.
 This property is read-only.
     - `[ComplianceGracePeriodExpirationDateTime <DateTime?>]`: The DateTime when device compliance grace period expires.
 This property is read-only.
-    - `[ComplianceState <String>]`: complianceState
+    - `[ComplianceState <String>]`: Compliance state.
     - `[ConfigurationManagerClientEnabledFeatures <IMicrosoftGraphConfigurationManagerClientEnabledFeatures>]`: configuration Manager client enabled features
       - `[(Any) <Object>]`: This indicates any property can be added to this object.
       - `[CompliancePolicy <Boolean?>]`: Whether compliance policy is managed by Intune